SignpostMarv/Aurora-WebUI-GPL/README.md

 ### Default Timezone

-PHP can complain if no timezone is set- you'll want to configure the timezone to match the timezone your Aurora grid operates under.
+PHP can complain if no timezone is set and WebUI-GPL will use your system timezone by default.

 A [http://www.php.net/manual/en/timezones.php](full list of timezones is available on the PHP website).